 Erich Honecker Papers

-Erich Honecker’s personal papers in the Wende Museum’s collection document the last four years in the life of the communist leader who ruled East Germany from 1971 to 1989.
-In his will, Honecker specifically requested that his personal papers be housed in a non-German institution.
-After the fall of the Berlin Wall, Honecker was imprisoned in Berlin’s Moabit Prison and charged with thirteen counts of manslaughter for ordering deadly force against its own citizens who were trying to flee East Germany.
-These orders of deadly force ultimately resulted in 350 deaths.
-Honecker stood trial for crimes against humanity beginning in November of 1992.
-The trial ended early in January 1993, however, due to Honecker’s failing health.
-Hedied in Santiago, Chile, of liver cancer in 1994.
-In his memoir, Moabiter Notizen (Notes from Moabit), he claimed that, “If it were up to me, East Germany would still exist.”
-During his trial, Honecker credited the Berlin Wall with preventing World War III.
+After the fall of the Berlin Wall, Honecker was imprisoned in Berlin’s Moabit Prison and charged with thirteen counts of manslaughter for ordering deadly force against citizens attempting to flee East Germany.
+These orders resulted in 350 deaths.
+His trial for crimes against humanity began in November 1992 but ended early in January 1993 due to failing health.
+He died in Santiago, Chile, of liver cancer in 1994.
+In his memoir, Moabiter Notizen (Notes from Moabit), he wrote that if it had been up to him, East Germany would still exist.
+During his trial, he credited the Berlin Wall with preventing World War III.

 The cataloging and digitization of this collection was made possible by the support of Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.